Troubleshoot

 When updating a layer package or map package item details, the image is updated even when I select keep item properties.

 When you update a layer package or map package, the item properties thumbnail is reset to the thumbnail in the package.
 This occurs even if you choose to preserve the item properties on the server.
-After you update the item, you need to upload the image you want to appear on the item page.
+After you update the item, you must upload the image you want to appear on the item page.

 I was prompted for a login when opening a layer package.